iamomotoyosi/iamomotoyosi/README.md

 - 👋 Hi, I’m @iamomotoyosi
 - 👀 I’m interested in working on frontends
-- 🌱 I’m currently learning Jaascript
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on building wedsite with a team
 - 📫 How to reach me on instagram @iamoomotoyosi or call +234 7055413949